Probability error bounds for approximation of functions in reproducing kernel Hilbert spaces: Notation and Preliminary Results

-It can be proven that this definition is correct, that is, it does not depend on the sequence $(\phi_n)_n$.
+A function $f \colon X \to \cE$ is \emph{Bochner integrable} if it is strongly measurable and the scalar function $X\ni x\mapsto \|f(x)\|\in \RR$ is integrable.
+In this case, the Bochner integral of $f$ is defined by approximation with simple functions.
 Bochner integrable functions share many properties with scalar-valued integrable functions, but not all.
 For example, the collection of all Bochner integrable functions make a vector space and, for any Bochner integrable function $f$ we have

 Also, letting $L^1(X;\mu;\cE)$ denote the collection of all equivalence classes of Bochner integrable functions, identified $\mu$-almost everywhere, this is a Banach space with norm

 In addition, the Dominated Convergence Theorem holds for the Bochner integral as well, e.g.\ see \cite[Theorem~E.6]{cohn}.